coopscoop/capstone-project/README.md

 > [!NOTE]
-> Massive first commits were because I was working in another repo unintentionally, moved things over so it's massive chunks at once
+> Massive first commits were because I was working in another repo unintentionally, moved things over so it's massive chunks at once.
+> The majority of the templating for the project was also auto generated so it's very large

 # Capstone - Online Python IDE